sergiocarracedo/blog/source/_posts/why-i-write-a-blog.md

 * Correct it.
 * Find a beautiful and related picture for the header and home page.
 * And finally publish it.
-* Well, also you could want to share on Twitter or Linked In too.
+* You could also want to share on Twitter or LinkedIn.

 Ok, but why do you do this "effort"?
 In somehow I do this thinking of myself: